flexera-public/policy_templates/cost/unattached_addresses/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
-- *Whitelist of IP Addresses* - Ip addresses will be ignored
+- *Whitelist of IP Addresses* - IP addresses to be ignored

 ### Policy Actions